AlexWorx/ALib-Class-Library/docs/pages/alib_manual.md

   of the templated class is the common use.
   This is why, for example, class \alib{containers;SharedVal} carries no leading <b>'T'</b>,
   while class \alib{monomem;TSharedMonoVal} does.
 - Template parameters types are also UpperCamelCase with a leading <b>'T'</b>.
   Only in seldom cases, a template parameter is just named <b>"T"</b>.
   Usually the name should indicate what kind of templated type is expected or what is to be done with it.
-- Template structs that might specialized by users of this library are UpperCamelCase with a (snake_case) prefix of <b>"T_"</b>.
-For example, \b T_Boxer or \b T_CharArray.
+- Type traits that might specialized by users of this library are UpperCamelCase with the postfix of <b>"Traits"</b>.
+For example, \alib{characters;ArrayTraits} or
-- Template structs that are \b not to be specialized by users (because they have been specialized sufficiently by \alib already) are UpperCamelCase with a prefix of <b>"TT_"</b>.
-  This second 'T' could be considered indicating the word "tool", as usually these are tool structs that provide a certain information about a types.
-Examples are found with
+  \alib{boxing;BoxTraits}.
+- C++ Concepts usually are prefixed <b>"Is"</b>, for example, with
+  \alib{characters;IsImplicitArraySource},
+  \alib{strings;IsAppendable} or \alib{boxing;IsCustomized}.
+  In fewer cases, the prefix <b>"Has"</b> is used, for example, with
-  \alib{characters::TT_IsChar}, \alib{strings::TT_IsAppendable} or
+  \alib{resources;HasResources} or \alib{enumrecords;HasRecords}.
-  \alib{boxing::TT_IsCustomized}.

-- Methods and field-members that are available only with debug-builds, are prefixed
+- Methods and field-members that are available only with debug-builds are prefixed
   <em>"Dbg"</em>.
-Often, these members remain available in release-builds, but are empty
+Often, these members remain available in release-builds but are then empty
-  and often static and constexpr.
-This way they are optimized out by the compiler, while their use does not have to be pruned using the preprocessor (i.e. macro \ref ALIB_DBG() or symbol \ref ALIB_DEBUG).
+  and probably static and constexpr.
+This way they are optimized out by the compiler, while their use does not have to be pruned using the preprocessor (i.e., macro \ref ALIB_DBG() or symbol \ref ALIB_DEBUG).

 As a final remark, when browsing the code it could be noticed that a lot of block-formatting is used.